 Sam has extensive experience in practice and research,

-Before that he was working at the intersection between structural engineering and computational design at engineering firm Buro Happold.
+Before that working at the intersection between structural engineering and computational design at engineering firm Buro Happold.

 His doctoral research which has been carried out at the University of Bath Architecture Department and the University of Bristol Systems Centre focuses on the application of novel computing to explore and optimise design space in design and engineering practice.
 Currently he is an Assistant Professor and Director of the Masters of Architecture programme in the Architecture and Sustainable Design Pillar at Singapore University of Technology and Design.